 Layering Shaders for Mental Ray

 The Maya layered shader always drove me nuts, I always found it so unfriendly.
-And since Mental Ray is my renderer of choice, I needed something that it won't puke up and I figured it must have a layered shader equivalent.
+And since Mental Ray is my renderer of choice, I needed something that wouldn't strangle it, and I figured it must have a layered shader equivalent tucked away somewhere.
 Scouring the help files for anything color blending related I found this puppy that I suspected could do the trick.
 The mib_color_mix node.

 A couple crashes later, I plugged the mib_color_mix into the material shader and shadow shader slots of the blinn's shading group.
 It worked!
 But and this is a big but, my SSS shader didn't look translucent at all and that was only because my lightmap from my SSS shader was not plugged into the light map shader slot of my blinn's shading group(try killing the connection between an SSS shader and its light map and see how un-sexy that shader becomes).